pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Wisdom is the chief element in happiness."
 --Sophocles

+"All in all, in life, it's not whether we win or lose, but whether we get totally stoked."
+--SpongeBob, Narrator in SpongeBob vs The Big One

 "Most people that saw you on that screen knew calling their congressman wasn't going to do shit.
 If you get shown a problem but have no idea how to control it, then you just decide to get used to the problem."
 --Squeeze, *Sorry to Bother You*